Loco00003/locoweb/content/machines/hackmyvm/Easy machines/Vulny - hackmyvm/index.md

 ## Thing I learned from this machine

-- Wordpress vulnerabililty in versions ranging from (6.0 to 6.8)
+- Wordpress vulnerabililty in versions ranging from (6.0 to 6.8).
-- How to access a database I downloaded from a file server with mysql(and that not always those databases will have data on them...)
+- How to access a database I downloaded from a file server with mysql(and that not always those databases will have data on them...).
-- Remember the start a bash shell when getting a full TTY(if not using bash a main shell session)
+- Remember to start a bash shell when settinp up a full TTY in the netcat listener(if not using bash a main shell session).
-- Check config files for useful information
+- Check config files for useful information.
-- Apparently, after checking other writeups, I could've use the metasploit framework too for this machine.
+- Apparently, after checking other writeups, I could've used the metasploit framework too for this machine.